 February borrows three days from March and brings upon the old lady a freezing cold that kills her sheep.
 But in this version of the legend, the old lady is persistent, she buys some cows and repeats her errors, thus angering March, who in turn borrows days from April and kills her cows.
 Ever since, the last days of March are called the Cow’s Days.

-In Fribourg (Haut-Intyamon), Switzerland, the story is similar: once upon a March, an old lady by the name of Rullion had two goats but no more hay to feed them with.
+In Fribourg (Haut-Intyamon), Switzerland, the story is similar: once upon a March, an old lady who had a goat by the name of Rullion, had no more hay to feed her goat.
 The weather was good and the grass was starting to grow.
-She decides to spite March and take her goats to graze the pastures.
-In response, March brought bad weather so the old lady and her animals had to seek shelter in the woods.
-The original version as it was collected at the beginning of the 20th century is here.
+She decides to spite March and take her goat to graze the pastures.
+In response, March brought bad weather so the old lady and her goat had to seek shelter in the woods.
+The original version as it was collected in the XIX century is here.

 In the Swiss version she and her animals live, and I decided to give her the chance to make a comeback, only with a vengeance.
 Contemporary Rullion is badass, she uses the MeteoSwiss app to check the weather but she has other meteorological gadgets for emergencies, such as the drone, and as a last case scenario she can tap into NASA satellites.
 If it gets snowy, she is always ready to put on her skies and descend her animals to her safe-house.